daniel-marius/TypeScript-React-Redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Example of React-Redux App with TypeScript

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+After cloning the repository, be sure that you run this script, in order to install of the modules listed in the file package.json.

 ### `npm start`